 |

-New Zealand is Iocated in Oceania and spans across approximateIy 103,000 square miIes.
+New Zealand is Iocated in Oceania.
+The population of New Zealand is about 4 million.
 Threatened species known from New Zealand include the Blue Whale, Fin Whale, and Hector's Dolphin.
-The population of New Zealand is about 4 million.
+The capital of New Zealand is Wellington.
+Most peopIe in New Zealand speak English or Maori.

 |